 Danelle grew up in Kane County and graduated from Dundee Crown High School in Carpentersville.
-Sticking to her midwest roots she attended the University of Iowa and graduated in 2001.
-She is a proud Hawkeye with a Bachelors degree in Journalism with an emphasis in English.
+She attended the University of Iowa and graduated in 2001 with a Bachelors degree in Journalism and an emphasis in English.
 Immediately following college graduation she became a staff writer for The Daily Herald, Elgin branch.
 Danelle’s legal career focused initially on criminal law when she interned with the Kane County State’s Attorney’s Office.
-At the KCSAO she worked in the Child Advocacy Center prosecuting child abuse and sex offense cases.
+At the KCSAO she worked in the Child Advocacy Center helping to prosecute child abuse and sex offense cases.

 After graduating with her Juris Doctorate from The John Marshall Law School in January 2005, she worked as an associate attorney for a general practice law firm in Elgin until October 2009.
 During that time she gained valuable experience in family law, criminal defense, as well as other civil litigation areas including bankruptcy and collections.

 Danelle’s passions include volunteer work in her community.
 She currently serves at Secretary/Board Member of Kids in Need which benefits foster children, foster families and in-tact families, and other vulnerable children in McHenry County.